China to Resume Visa Exemption for Japanese Visitors

 - Русский

-Beijing, Nov.
-22 (Jiji Press)--The Chinese government is considering resuming visa exemption for Japanese nationals making short-term visits to China, sources with expertise on bilateral affairs said Friday.
+Beijing/Tokyo, Nov.
+22 (Jiji Press)--China will resume its visa exemption for Japanese nationals making short-term visits to China from Nov.
+30 through Dec.
+31, 2025, the Chinese Foreign Ministry said Friday.

-China had waived visas for Japanese nationals visiting China for stays of up to 15 days for sightseeing and business purposes.
-The measure remains suspended since the COVID-19 pandemic.

-But the number of business travelers from Japan to China increased after the pandemic, as economic activities were normalized.
+The period of visa-free stays will be 30 days.
+Before the exemption was suspended due to the COVID-19 pandemic, stays of up to 15 days were allowed.

-With visa procedures getting a drag on corporate activities, the Japanese government and the business community have been calling on China to resume visa exemption.
+While the Japanese government and business community had been calling on China to resume the visa exemption, the Chinese side had demanded that short-term visas for Chinese citizens to visit Japan be exempted as a condition for lifting the suspension.

+Friday's announcement by Beijing came after Japanese Prime Minister Shigeru Ishiba and Chinese President Xi Jinping agreed to expand travel between the two countries by people, including leaders, at a meeting in Peru last week.

+Ishiba welcomed the Chinese move.
+"For Japan-China relations, it is most important for the people of the two countries to interact," he told reporters in Tokyo.
+"I hope that exchanges between the two countries will become more active."

 [Copyright The Jiji Press, Ltd.]